AssetFetch/spec/spec.md

 ### 3.9.2.
 Complete Version

-This diagram shows a more complete interaction, including authentication and asset unlocking.
+This diagram shows a more complete interaction, including authentication and component unlocking.
 It also illustrates how the provider can utilize ephemeral download links hosted on a different platform, like a CDN ("Content Delivery Network") service.

 ```mermaid